Application of Deep Learning Methods for Distinguishing Gamma-Ray Bursts from Fermi/GBM TTE Data: Methods

 \subsubsection{For Single Network}

 The training of the original model requires the initialization of parameters for each hidden layer at the beginning.
 Here we set the initial parameters of all hidden layers as a truncated normal distribution which is generated by the \textit{he\_normal} \citep{param_he_normal}.
 To reduce memory consumption, the training sets are divided into multiple batches to train our models.
 During each training epoch, only one batch of samples is input into the model, and the classification probabilities are output in turn.
 Both GRB set samples and non-GRB set samples are randomly shuffled and labeled with a sequence number.
 Then, adjacent 32 samples are grouped as a batch based on their sequence number, and any remaining samples with fewer than 32 are also used as one batch.
 This process is known as forward propagation.
+Loss function plays a crucial role in deep learning model, and it is used to guide model optimization and parameter updates.
+The cross-entropy loss function are commonly used for classification models \citep{cross_loss1,cross_loss2}.
 We choose categorical-crossentropy as the loss function to measure the discrepancy between the predicted output and the expected output.
 This loss function is defined as

 where $C$ is total number of categories and $y$ is the real label of the sample. $p$ is the predicted value of the model output by the Softmax function.